-The resurgence of resistance politics in the 1970s was dramatic.
+The resurgence of resistance politics in the early 1970s was dramatic.
 The Black Consciousness Movement, led by Steve Biko (who was killed in detention in 1977), reawakened a sense of pride and self-esteem in black people.
+News of the brutal death of Steve Biko reverberated around the globe and led to unprecedented outrage.